williamapardis/SOLARIS/README.md

 The analyzer assembly is designed to be minipulated by a under water vehicle to be positioned near the area of interest to be analyzed.
 #### Reagent Assembly

-#### Pump Heads
-The [100CPT parastaltic pump heads](https://www.wmcpumps.com/100cpt-series-micro-peristaltic-pump) were purchased from Williamson Manufacturing Company and used with the [100 Series Tube Sets](https://www.wmcpumps.com/100200220-series-tube-sets)

 ### Electrical